Our Projects

 Exploring applications of biological language models

 Representing biological sequences as numerical vectors is the first step in building machine learning tools for any bioinformatics task.
 However, since sequences can be characterized using hundreds of properties, it is difficult to select which features are most likely to be informative.
 This challenge has motivated the development of biological language models.
 By learning patterns from large-scale protein databases, these models are able to automatically transform sequences into vectors that have been shown to capture aspects of the “grammar of life.”
 Our lab has been working on applying these biological language models to important downstream tasks such as predicting phage-host interaction.
+Check out this paper, this preprint, and some code here and here.

 Computational interpretation of genomic regions implicated by genome-wide association studies in rice

 Rice feeds half of humanity.
 The production of rice needs to match human population growth while being environmentally sustainable and climate change-resilient.
 These challenges have motivated the identification of genetic factors behind agronomically important traits, often using genome-scale techniques such as QTL analysis or genome-wide association studies (GWAS).
 These studies report regions in the genome that are statistically significant, but they remain short of explaining the biological significance.
 Our lab has been working on software solutions to gain biological insights on statistically significant genomic sites.
+Check out this paper, this web app and its source code.

 Differential gene expression analysis for non-model organisms

 RNA-seq is being increasingly adopted for gene expression studies in a panoply of non-model organisms, with applications spanning the fields of agriculture, aquaculture, ecology, and environment.
 For organisms that lack a well-annotated reference genome or transcriptome, a conventional RNA-seq data analysis workflow requires constructing a de-novo transcriptome assembly and annotating it against a high-confidence protein database.
 We propose a shortcut that avoids the computationally demanding assembly process and instead obtains counts for differential expression analysis by directly aligning RNA-seq reads to the high-confidence proteome that would have been otherwise used for annotation.
+Check out these papers here, here, and here, and these source codes here and here.

 Bioinformatics for HIV surveillance